visualinteractivedata/visualinteractivedata.github.io/students/technical-writing.md

 * Try to avoid implicit references such as 'this'  or 'as discussed above' or alike.
 Use explicit references by repeating the term you're referencing.
 * Label your figures and include meaningful captions that explain the figure in sufficient detail.
-* In English, there is a blank ' ' before any opening bracket; there is no blank ' ' before : (as it is in French)
+* In English, there is a blank ' ' before any opening bracket; there is no blank ' ' before ':' (as it is in French)
 * Keep in mind to demonstrate your solution: this includes figures and can be videos, too.
+* Include **references into phrases**:
+  * indirect, e.g., at the end of the sentence: simply mention the reference _before_ the full stop: "Technique X has been proven highly successful [1]".
+  * direct, e.g., "As shown by Smith et al. [1], technique X proved highly successful."
+* Direclty citing references with **one or multiple authors** inside a phrase:
+  * A single author: "As shown by Smith [1], technique X proved highly successful."
+Refer to them as 'the author'.
+  * Two authors: "As shown by Smith and Johnson [1], technique X proved highly successful."
+Refer to them as 'the authors'
+  * More than 2 authors: "As shown by Smith et al. [1], technique X proved highly successful."
+Refer to them as 'the authors'
+* **What does 'et al.' means?** It's Latin _et alii_, meaning and others.
+* **Avoid any gendered language**.
+  * Do say 'the user' or 'the analyst' but then refer to them as 'they' or 'them', rather than using gendered langauge with 'he' or 'she'
+* Footnotes:
+  *  Try to avoid footnotes.
+Include URLs as proper references.
+  *  Place footnotes _after_ any punctuation: "Technique X was proven highly successful.<sup>1</sup>".
-* the report is what the reviewer will see.
-They will not know about our discussions or anything else.
+* **yout report/paper is what the reviewer will see.** They will not know about our discussions or anything else.
 Anything you do not mention in the report 'did not happen'.
 * at the same time, do not bore with details.
 Do not explain any little change during your iterations.
 Only add the information relevant to understand and assess your contribution / solution / research question.
 I will not be able to tell you what that is.
 You will have to decide that.

 ## Possible Outline and Section Content